 When it comes to being a photographer, our overall mission is to create consistently incredible imagery.
-But to become a successful photographer, there are four key skills you must acquire.
-These four skills fall into two categories: hard skills and soft skills.
+But to become a successful photographer in business, there are four key skills you must acquire.
+We’ll put these four skills into two primary categories: hard skills versus soft skills.
 The hard skills are the technical ones that come from being able to use your gear creatively, come up with new ideas, and know how to find and create light, post processing, etc. The soft skills involve the ability to properly communicate with your clients and understand what they want and need.
 If you’ve ever wondered “what skills do you need to be a photographer?” then this article is for you.

 The hard skills needed to be a photographer can be referred to as internal skills because you can improve on these skills by simply studying and practicing on your own.
 These are very important but they’re not the sole means to success.
-Hard skills encompass the technical side and the artistic side, and should make up about 25% of a successful photographer.
+Hard skills encompass technical and artistic mastery, and should make up about 25% of a successful photographer.

-As stated above, hard skills are easy to teach and learn.
+As stated above, hard skills are relatively easy to teach and learn.
 Our numerous workshops cover the many aspects of the technical side.
 On the technical side, there is camera, composition, and exposure control.
 This is all Photography 101 course content.
 Then there’s mastery of lighting and light modification from our Lighting workshops.
 You’ll need post production skills and for this we’ve created three entire courses on Lightroom editing in the Lightroom Workshop Collection.
-And then there’s posing, which is one part hard skill, one part soft skill, both of which is taught in the Natural Light Couples Photography Workshop.
+And then there’s posing, which is one part hard skill, one part soft skill, both of which is taught through various workshops including the Complete Posing Workshop.

 On the flip side, do you know photographers that are incredibly technical?
 They know their lighting ratios, everything there is to know about aperture, maximum dynamic range, about optimal shutter speeds, etcetera, yet there’s always seems to be something missing from their photographs?
 These are technical photographers.
-Generally, most of us are going to have a balance between these two but it might be weighted on one side.
+Generally, most of us are going to have a balance between these two but it might be weighted on one side depending on our personalities/experience.

-A photographer strives to have a good balance of the technical and the artistic and this makes up what we call the skilled photographer.
-It is only a small fraction of what it takes to be a successful photographer.
-The bulk of comes from the soft skills side.
+That said, this is only a small fraction of what it takes to be a successful photographer.
+The bulk of comes from our soft skills.

 The soft skills needed to be a photographer are labeled, “external skills” because these need to be practiced with people.
-These soft skills are a greater part of the process therefore these soft skills are more important and weighted more in the balance of being a successful photographer.
+Because photography as a business is a client-serving field, this is the more significant skillset when trying to become a successful photographer.

 Communication is key to building a relationship.
 Being able to communicate with people and discuss their interests, backgrounds, and anything other than photography is an extremely important soft skill.
 It involves smiling, being genuine, and being interested in what others have to say.
 You’d be surprised how much this could do for you.
 It’s the ability to use positive and reinforcing words as well as provide positive solutions to your client’s sometimes random requests.